gekatateam/neptunus/plugins/outputs/dynamic_grpc/README.md

 # Dynamic gRPC Output Plugin

-The `dynamic_grpc` output can produce events using unary RPCs or client streams in client mode, and produce events to subscribers through server streams in server mode.
+The `dynamic_grpc` (or just `grpc`) output can produce events using unary RPCs or client streams in client mode, and produce events to subscribers through server streams in server mode.

 ## Client mode